rOzzy1987/moron-i3/Doc/Guide.md

 | 1        | Nema17 Stepper           |

 ### Assembling
-If you have problems with the gantry not going low enough for your bed setup, you can print the Gantry end parts mirrored and use the in an upside-down configuration.
+If you have problems with the gantry not going low enough for your bed setup, you can print the gantry end parts mirrored and use them in an upside-down configuration.
 Or just use these and move the X motor to the right side.

 ![img](Gantry.png)